nxtlvlgg/loopback-readonly-mixin/README.md

 `npm install https://github.com/nxtlvlgg/loopback-readonly-mixin.git --save`

 ### Instructions
-Add the mixin to your loopback model:
+Add the mixin to your loopback app.
+Then add it to your loopback model:

 ```
 {